rust-lang/cargo/src/doc/book/src/03-09-external-tools.md

 ### Information about build

-When passing `--message=format=json`, Cargo will output the following information during the build:
+When passing `--message-format=json`, Cargo will output the following information during the build:

 * compiler errors and warnings,